equinor/fmu-tools/docs/qcproperties.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 There are several settings that has an influence perfomance:

-* Keep the option ``reuse = True`` to avoid reloading data to XTGeo if it is previously used, e.g. extracting statistics from the same grid but with different filters.

 * Filters can be used to remove unnecessary data, this will limit the input data before statistics is calculated and will speed up execution.